 Methane is about 21 times more efficient at absorbing radiation than CO2, giving it a higher GWP rating, even though it stays in the atmosphere for only about 12 years, according to the United Nations Framework Convention on Climate Change (UNFCCC).
 Although methane and other GHGs are capable of trapping more heat than CO2, scientists still consider carbon dioxide to be the dominant greenhouse gas because its warming effect outlives the others' effects by centuries.

 Sources of greenhouse gases

-Some greenhouse gases, like methane, are produced through agricultural practices including livestock manure management.
-Others, like CO2, largely result from natural processes like respiration and from the burning of fossil fuels like coal, oil and gas.
+Some greenhouse gases, such as methane, are produced through agricultural practices, in the form of livestock manure, for example.
+Others, like CO2, largely result from natural processes like respiration, and from the burning of fossil fuels like coal, oil and gas.